 We’ve covered how California Assembly Bill 5 (AB5) could potentially make all drivers employees, but as one reader pointed out, are food delivery drivers actually being treated like employees right now?
 We had Dasher extraordinaire Dash Bridges address what could happen to delivery drivers (and Uber/Lyft drivers) if AB5 passes and is implemented.

-Recently, we received an email from reader Scott asking if working for DoorDash was similar to being an employee.
+Recently, we received an email from reader Scott asking if working for DoorDash for gig jobs was similar to being an employee.
 Specifically, Scott was wondering if the model DoorDash uses would be what Lyft/Uber could use to make drivers employees.

 “DoorDash sounds a lot like I am an employee.
 They limit drivers, assign shifts, and if you dip* during your shift, you’re locked out until the next day.
 The pay, however, is good.
 I did 2 deliveries in 20 minutes and made $17.
 But they seem to be the closest example of what Uber/Lyft could become. ”

 Would you be able to look into this and write an article about if (or if not) DoorDash is treating workers more like employees?

 The answer to your question, Scott, like most matters involving life and law, is, “it’s complicated.”

 Here’s how I feel like I’m an employee already:

 1) I’m performing work central to the company’s mission.
 DoorDash exists to deliver food from restaurants to customers.
 My job?
 I deliver the food!